knbknb/wordcloud-01/README.md

 # wordcloud-01

-This repo contains homework for an online course.
+This repo contains homework for an online course I took in 2014.

 # Developing Data Products - R Course Project